Joseph Victor Adamec: Early life

 Joseph Adamec was born on August 13, 1935, in Bannister, Michigan, the son of Michal August Adamec and Alzbeta Eva Ochran Adamec.
-He attended Michigan State University from 1953 to 1955, and studied for the priesthood at the Pontifical Nepomucene College in Rome.
+He attended Michigan State University in East Lansing, Michigan, from 1953 to 1955.
+He studied for the priesthood at the Pontifical Nepomucene College in Rome.

 Priesthood

-Adamec was ordained by Cardinal Luigi Traglia in the Church of St. Anselm in Rome on July 3, 1960, for the Diocese of Nitra in Slovakia (the former diocese of his parents).
-He earned a Licentiate in Sacred Theology at the Pontifical Lateran University in 1961.
+Adamec was ordained to the priesthood by Cardinal Luigi Traglia in the Church of St. Anselm in Rome on July 3, 1960, for the Diocese of Nitra in Slovakia (the former diocese of his parents).
+He earned a Licentiate in Sacred Theology at the Pontifical Lateran University in Rome in 1961.

 Adamec returned to serve the Diocese of Saginaw, Michigan, where he served in numerous capacities, including secretary of the bishop and master of ceremonies, ecclesiastical notary, and chancellor of the diocese.
-In 1980 he received the "Pro Ecclesia et Pontifice" medal which recognized service to the Catholic Church and pope.
+In 1980, he received the "Pro Ecclesia et Pontifice" medal which recognized service to the Catholic Church and pope.
 In 1985, Adamec was named a prelate of honor.
 Adamec also served as the national president of the Slovak Catholic Federation, a position he was elected to in 1971 and held for seventeen years.

 Bishop of Altoona-Johnstown

-On March 12, 1987, Adamec was named the bishop of the Altoona-Johnstown Diocese.
-He was consecrated on May 20, 1987, in the Cathedral of the Most Blessed Sacrament by Jozef Cardinal Tomko.
+On March 12, 1987, Adamec was named the bishop of Altoona-Johnstown.
+He was consecrated on May 20, 1987, in the Cathedral of the Most Blessed Sacrament in Altoona by Cardinal Jozef Tomko.

 His retirement and the appointment of his successor were announced on January 14, 2011.
 Mark Leonard Bartchak, of the Diocese of Erie, Pennsylvania, was named his successor.

-Joseph Adamec died in Hollidaysburg, Pennsylvania, on March 20, 2019 at age 83.
+Joseph Adamec died in Hollidaysburg, Pennsylvania, on March 20, 2019, at age 83.